-The ECM-77 is probably the most-often seen lavalier microphone on TV, and it is used widely in both studio production and on location.
-Its popularity is based on a combination of excellent sound quality, robust construction, and an attractive cosmetic design.
-This microphone is the ECM-77BC supplied with a 4-pin locking plug for use with wireless transmitters, which have a HIROSE SMC9-4S connector.
+The ECM-77 is probably the most often seen lavalier microphone on TV and it is used widely in both studio production and on location.
+Its popularity is based on a combination of excellent sound quality, robust construction and an attractive cosmetic design.
+This microphone is the ECM-77BC supplied with a 4-pin locking plug for use with wireless transmitters which have HIROSE SMC9-4S connector.

-As a lavalier microphone, the ECM-77 is an alternative to the traditional hand-held microphone.
-Being "hands-free," it allows the presenter to concentrate on her/his performance.
+As a lavalier microphone, the ECM-77 is an alternative to the traditional hand held microphone and being 'hands free' it allows the presenter to concentrate on her/his performance.

 The ECM-77 is probably the most seen microphone on TV and its compact design creates a professional image.